-It was therefore no strange thing that man should be created defectible; it was as little strange that a defectible creature should deficere ["fail"].

-For the manner of that defection, (whether error of the understanding preceded, or inconsideration only, and a neglect of its office,) with the great difficulties some imagine herein, I wave discourse about them; judging that advice good and sober, "rather to consider how sin may be gotten out of the world, than how it came in."
-Though it is most probable there was in the instant of temptation a mere suspension of the understanding's act, (not as previous to the sin, but as a part of it,) and thereupon a sudden precipitation of will, as Estius doth well determine.+
+It was therefore no strange thing that man should be created defectible; it was as little strange that a defectible creature should deficere, revolt.
+For the manner of that defection, (whether crror of the understanding preceded, or inconsideration only, and a neglect of its office) with the great difficulties some imagine herein, I wave discourse about them; judging that advice good and sober, for to consider how sin may be gotten out of the world, than how it came in.
+Though it is most probable there was in the instant of temptation a mere suspension of the understanding's act, (not as previous to the sin, but as a part of it) and thereupon a sudden precipitation of will, as Estius doth well determine.

-PROP.
-VI.
-Man, being created mutable as to his holiness, must needs be so as to his happiness too.-And that both upon a legal account, (for the law had determined, that if he did sin he must die,) and also upon a natural; for it was not possible that, his soul being once depraved by sin, the powers of it vitiated, their order each to other and toward their objects broken and interrupted, there should remain a disposition and aptitude to converse with the Highest Good.
+6. Man being created mutable as to his holiness, must needs be so as to his happiness too.
+And that both upon a legal account, (for the law had determined that if he did sin he must die) and also upon a natural; for it was not possible that his soul being once depraved by sin, the powers of it vitiated, their order each to other, and towards their objects broken and interrupted, there should remain a disposition and aptitude to converse with the highest good.

 II.
-The USE follows, which shall be only in certain practical inferences that will issue from these truths; partly considered singly and severally; partly, together and in conjunction.
+The use follows which shall be only in certain practical inferences that will issue from these truths, partly considered singly and severally; partly together and in conjunction.